ceph/ceph/doc/rados/configuration/common.rst

 Running Multiple Clusters (DEPRECATED)
 ======================================

+Each Ceph cluster has an internal name that is used as part of configuration and log file names as well as directory and mountpoint names.
+This name defaults to "ceph".
+Previous releases of Ceph allowed one to specify a custom name instead, for example "ceph2".
+This was intended to faciliate running multiple logical clusters on the same physical hardware, but in practice this was rarely exploited and should no longer be attempted.
+Prior documentation could also be misinterpreted as requiring unique cluster names in order to use ``rbd-mirror``.

+Custom cluster names are now considered deprecated and the ability to deploy them has already been removed from some tools, though existing custom name deployments continue to operate.
+The ability to run and manage clusters with custom names may be progressively removed by future Ceph releases, so it is strongly recommended to deploy all new clusters with the default name "ceph".

-Some Ceph CLI commands take a ``-c`` (cluster name) option.
-This option is present purely for backward compatibility.
-You should not attempt to deploy or run multiple clusters on the same hardware, and it is recommended to always leave the cluster name as the default ("ceph").
+Some Ceph CLI commands accept an optional ``--cluster`` (cluster name) option.
+This option is present purely for backward compatibility and need not be accomodated by new tools and deployments.

-If you need to allow multiple clusters to exist on the same host, please use :ref:`cephadm`, which uses containers to fully isolate each cluster.
+If you do need to allow multiple clusters to exist on the same host, please use :ref:`cephadm`, which uses containers to fully isolate each cluster.

 .. _Hardware Recommendations: ../../../start/hardware-recommendations